zb99zhou/pcd-from-multi-folding/README.md

 Zibo Zhou, Zongyang Zhang, Zhiyu Zhang, and Jin Dong
 IACR ePrint 2023/1282

-Our implementation is inspired by and based on the [Nova repository](https://github.com/microsoft/Nova) and the [multifolding-poc repository](https://github.com/privacy-scaling-explorations/multifolding-poc).
+Our implementation is inspired by and adapted from the [Nova repository](https://github.com/microsoft/Nova) and the [multifolding-poc repository](https://github.com/privacy-scaling-explorations/multifolding-poc).